MATH130 Fundamentals of Modern Mathematics 1

 We show how the ideas in this paper link together and anticipate key results in MATH 140 and beyond.

-Assignments are handwritten answers to questions that explore in more detail the lecture material over the previous 2 weeks.
+Handwritten assignments contain questions that explore in more detail the lecture material over the previous 2 weeks.

 There are no terms requirements for this paper.